Probing Quantum States over Spacetime Through Interferometry

-According to Definition \ref{def:SOST}, such systems $A$ and $B$ are in the \emph{mixed} QSOT $\rho_{AB}= \sum_i p_i \cE_i \star_L \rho_i$.
-A QSOT that cannot be written as such a nontrivial convex combination of other QSOT may be called \emph{pure}.
+According to Definition \ref{def:SOST}, such systems $A$ and $B$ are in the QSOT $\rho_{AB}= \sum_i p_i \cE_i \star_L \rho_i$ in a \emph{mixed} form~\footnote{One may want to call a QSO(S)T that cannot be written as such a nontrivial convex combination of other QSO(S)Ts may be called \emph{pure}, but there are subtleties.
+See End Matter for a detailed discussion.}.

-Several distinct ensembles of dynamics can yield the same mixed state (see Example~\ref{ex:ensemble}).
-This is analogous to that a density matrix admits many different pure‑state decompositions, and preferring one ensemble over another risks the preferred ensemble fallacy~\cite{nemoto2002partition}.
-Whereas earlier work focused on \textit{factorizable} QSOTs of the form $\cE\star\rho$, non‑factorizable QSOTs are essential because they act as low‑order witnesses of non‑Markovianity~\cite{lie2024unique}.
-More generally, an $n$‑step process is Markovian exactly when its QSOT can be written as a quantum Markov chain
+We define a QSOST to be \emph{factorizable} if it can be expressed as $\mathcal{E}\star\rho$ for some dynamics $(\rho,\mathcal{E})$ so that it is also a QSOT.
+With this definition, such mixed states are a remarkable example of non-factorizable QSOSTs.
+While earlier works focused almost exclusively on factorizable QSOTs, the non-factorizability of QSOTs is essential as it provides a much more economical definition of non-Markovianity of quantum processes~\cite{lie2024unique}.
+(See Sec. \ref{SM:Markov} of~\cite{SM} for a more detailed discussion on factorizability.)

-for some product $\star\in\{\star_L,\star_R,\star_{FP}\}$~\cite{lie2024unique}.
-This definition is economical compared to previous definitions of quantum Markovianity, because an $n$-step QSOT on a $d$‑level system contains $d^{2n}$ parameters, whereas, for example, the corresponding process tensor requires $d^{4n}$.
+We remark that several distinct ensembles of dynamics can yield the same mixed state (see Example~\ref{ex:ensemble}) and thus become indistinguishable through interferometry.
+This is analogous to the fact that a density matrix admits many different pure‑state decompositions, and preferring one ensemble over another risks the preferred ensemble fallacy~\cite{nemoto2002partition}.

-\textit{Time-reversal symmetry---} Usually, the time-reversal asymmetry is taken for granted because almost always an experimenter is equipped with temporal reference frames, e.g., a clock on the wall, a watch on her wrist, raindrops falling down outside, or her biological clock, etc. However, like many other fundamental theories of nature, quantum mechanics, in principle, is symmetric under time-reversal: when we describe a closed quantum system, initially in a pure state $\ket{\psi}$ at time $t_A$ to evolve into $U\ket{\psi}$ at time $t_B$ through a unitary operator $U$, actually the same dynamics can be equivalently described as the evolution of the initial state $U\ket{\psi}$ at $t_B$ into $\ket{\psi}$ at $t_A$ through $U^\dag$.
-It boils down to the impossibility of distinguishing whether $t_B > t_A$ or $t_A > t_B$ without a temporal reference frame.
+\textit{Time-reversal symmetry---} Usually, time-reversal asymmetry is taken for granted because almost always an experimenter is equipped with temporal reference frames, e.g., a clock on the wall, raindrops falling down outside, or her biological clock.
+However, like many other fundamental theories of nature, quantum mechanics, in principle, is symmetric under time-reversal because the closed system time evolutions are reversible, and one cannot prefer one temporal direction over the other without a temporal reference frame.